 Many parents share the frustration.
 From the teens’ perspective, many feel that they are missing out if they are not consistently plugged into their devices.

-Tia Alton, M.D., pediatrician with Norton Children’s Medical Associates – Shelbyville, suggests limiting screen time simply by not allowing children to have phones.
+Tia Alton, M.D., pediatrician with Norton Children’s Medical Group – Shelbyville, suggests limiting screen time simply by not allowing children to have phones.
 If that’s not an option, she urges parents to think about setting limits.

 “The two hours or less screen time rule is a helpful guideline,” Dr. Alton said.